 28. Use CRM Management Software to Keep Track of Clients:

 Working in a salon for any length of time, you’ll find that customers will usually spill a lot about their work, hobbies, relationships, and other things.
 Most businesses have some sort of customer relationship management (CRM) program, but it’s especially critical for salons.
-In addition to maintaining rapport with clients, a CRM management tool that lets you keep notes about customers’ allergies, aesthetic preferences, and other crucially important details that you’ll want to remember every time they visit.
+In addition to maintaining rapport with clients, a CRM or Client management software lets you keep notes about customers’ allergies, aesthetic preferences, and other crucially important details that you’ll want to remember every time they visit.
 Remembering the little things will help customers feel valued.

 29. Networking with Potential Clients

 Although a lot of networking happens online, in-person connections are still more memorable and lasting.
 Someone will be way more likely to follow your Facebook account if they’ve met you at a trade show, workshop, or other event, so find out what industry events are happening in your area and shake some hands!
 People often make the mistake of thinking that there’s a secret to networking, but the best way to do it is to just go to events, and be genuine.
-It’s partially a numbers game: the more times you show up, the more likely it is that you’ll run into someone that can help you or wants what you offer.
+It’s partially a numbers game: the more times you show up, the more likely it is that you’ll run into someone who can help you or wants what you offer.

 One Final Thought: Simplify, Simplify